-The COVID-19 outbreak occurred near the end of the Year has caused disruptions to many industries which have inevitably posed a significant threat to the PRC as well as the global economy.
+The covid-19 outbreak occurred last year has caused disruptions to many industries which have inevitably posed a significant threat to the PRC as well as the global economy.
 To tackle with the crisis, the central government has implemented a series of stringent measures to contain the epidemic.
 With signs of stabilisation, we believe consumer confidence will be gradually recovered and potentially housing demand will also be resuming gradually.
-However the construction and sales progress of the Group may be exposed to short-term volatility because of the COVID-19 outbreak.
+However the construction and sales progress of the Group may be exposed to short-term volatility because of the covid-19 outbreak.
 The Group remains cautiously optimistic on the outlook and the prospects for the real estate market.